 I use a Standards-Based Grading System in this course.
 This means that I live and breath the learning outcomes when thinking about assessing each one of you.
 Throughout each assignment (homework, quizzes, tests, final exam, and course project), every question connects to at least one of the learning outcomes.
 Each time you answer a question, you are adding to the body of evidence about your understanding for each outcome.
 I use that entire body of evidence to evaluate where you end up for each learning outcome.

 In an ideal world, I would report multiple grades to the Registrar; one for each of the Learning Outcomes.
-However, Penn State is not advanced enough in their thinking to do such a thing--they are living in a distorated past.
-I can only report a single letter grade.
+However, I can only report a single letter grade.
 Thus, at the end of the semester, I am tasked with determining the most appropriate letter grade based upon the semester's worth of data on the Learning Outcomes and Learning Objectives for each of you.

 I do this in a data driven way thus each semester is a little bit different.
 This allows me to make adjustments to account for the unique elements of each semester.
 The general process involves me looking at the following: